f5devcentral/f5-agility-labs-waf/docs/class5/module2/lab3/lab3.rst

 #.
 Go to the to WebGoat login page at ``https://insecureapp1.f5.demo/WebGoat/login``  and login

 #.
+Examine the most recent requests and compare to earlier requests in the event log by navigating to **Security -> Event Logs -> Applications -> Requests**.

+#.
 The cookie content is now obfuscated in the Logs when they were visible before.

         |lab2.3-3|